JeffreyYu2018/personal-websitev3/source/_posts/ramping-into-full-swing.md

 We were planning for it to take less than 3 hours, but we actually managed to finish in an hour and a half.
 We were pretty efficient, which was largely due to a good planning session.

 There were a few hitches, of course.
 It wasn't completely smooth, and I stuttered a few times while leading the meeting.
-I'm still not used to leading from the front for such a large group, and it was a little unnatural at first to take the lead.
-That being said, I'm sure I'll acclimate to the role soon enough.
+I'm still not used to leading from the front for such a large group, and it was a little unnatural to take the lead.
+That being said, I'll acclimate to the role soon enough.

 # getting a taste of next week